back to articles

 this and

-float weight[3] = {0.8, 0.1, 1.0}
+float weights[3] = {0.8, 0.1, 1.0}

 this, thinks that there's an 81% chance that we were in fact describing a cat.

-Here's the code you can play with for your very first, bare bones, fully manual neural network model:
+Here's the code you can play with for your very first, bare bones, fully manual neural "network" model:

 import math